 Undergraduate students at Penn State Abington and Penn State Berks who are majoring in accounting can take advantage of the Integrated Undergraduate-Graduate (IUG) degree program in conjunction with the Master of Professional Accounting at Penn State Great Valley.
-The seamless bachelor’s to master’s degree program allows students to earn both degrees in five years.
+The seamless bachelor’s-to-master’s degree program allows students to earn both degrees in five years and apply 12 credits earned during undergraduate studies to the 30-credit Master of Professional Accounting program.

 Key Program Features